AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

 ### Filters

 AdGuard blocks ads, trackers, and annoyances by applying rules from its filters.
 Most features from the *Protection* section are powered by [AdGuard filters](/general/ad-filtering/adguard-filters/#adguard-filters).
 If you enable *Basic protection*, it will automatically turn on the AdGuard Base filter and AdGuard Mobile Ads filter.
-And vice versa: if you turn off both filters, *Basic protecion* will also be disabled.
+And vice versa: if you turn off both filters, *Basic protection* will also be disabled.

 ![Filters *mobile_border](https://cdn.adtidy.org/blog/new/7osjdfilters.png)